Shogi notation: Piece

 In tsumeshogi, the character 合 is used essentially as a variable that represents a piece of any value.
 It is used to indicate to an interposing piece (of any kind) that is placed between the king and the opponent's checking piece.

 Ambiguity resolution: Movement description

 When there is ambiguity in piece movement, there is a complex system of movement description using the symbols below.
-The movement descriptors consist of (a) a dropped piece indicator, (b) movement toward destination indicators, and (c) movement origin indicators.
+The movement descriptors consist of (a) a dropped piece indicator, (b) movement indicators, and (c) relative piece origin indicators.